"Therefore, if ye shall come unto me, or shall desire to come unto me, and rememberest that thy brother hath aught against thee--

 3 Nephi 12:23-24

 The second thing that I wanted to talk about is coming to God with full purpose of heart.
 Part of this is removing those distracting things, like conflict with other people... but I think it goes beyond that.
 I think that we have to get to the point where all of our ideals point to God.
 We can't be hoping for something else, or thinking of God as one of many hypothetical options.
 When we come to God it has to be with our whole heart, with loyalty and fidelity... a commitment to see it through.
 If we don't do this, then it's just like any other love triangle.
 It starts with being pulled apart inside, and ends in pain and pointless tragedy.
-We cannot serve two masters. :) So, since the other still has some pull, and perhaps we have some issues with our brother... let's resolve all of our loyalty issues, and clear our communication channels, so that when we come unto God again, there is nothing to hinder or prevent us from reaching our goal.
+We cannot serve two masters. :) So, since the other still has some pull, and perhaps we have some issues with our brother... today, let's work to resolve all of our loyalty issues, and clear our communication channels, so that when we come unto God again, there is nothing to hinder or prevent us from reaching our goal.